department-of-veterans-affairs/va.gov-team/products/va-mobile-app/Teams/QA and Release/Policies/Policy - QA Ticket Management.md

  - Over document, comment and communicate on needs, work, concerns proactively
  - If something feels off / strange speak up
  - Timely ticket updates and ticket management
+ - Attend standups and be prepared to share updates on your tickets
     - Don't wait till standups to bring up concerns
  - Active participant in sprint and quarterly planning to ensure QA capacity is accounted for and not overbooked
  - QA and Release PM has an open door for any concerns, thoughts, needs
  - Monitor Slack / Comment for @ messages and respond timely